Wall St Week Ahead-Defensives, energy, dividend plays gain favor as market swoons anew

 "Those type of ‘steady-Eddie’ names could tread water in a downward sloping market,” said Chad Morganlander, portfolio manager at Washington Crossing Advisors, who manages a strategy involving companies he expects to increase dividends in the months to come, including Johnson & Johnson JNJ.N and Clorox Co CLX.N.

-The S&P 500 was on track to finish the week with a loss of about 2%.
-The index was recently up 0.4% on Friday after a U.S. jobs report showed moderate wage growth and a rise in the unemployment rate to 3.7%, potentially easing pressure on the Fed to deliver a third 75 basis-point interest rate hike this month.
+The S&P 500 ended the week with a loss of 3.3%.
+The index fell 1.1% on Friday after early gains from a U.S. jobs report that showed a labor market that may be starting to loosen gave way to worries about the European gas crisis.

-Still, the rally that has powered stocks through most of the summer has taken a big hit, with the S&P 500 now up about 9% from its mid-June trough.
+The rally that has powered stocks through most of the summer has taken a big hit, with the S&P 500 now up about 7% from its mid-June trough.
 Should the index again make fresh lows this year, it would be the fourth time stocks gained at least 6% before retreating and marking a new bottom for 2022.

 A swift rebound in bond yields has further complicated the outlook for equities, putting technology and other growth stocks that are more sensitive to rising yields under particular pressure.